 STEP 3: We carry out customer research and testing

 We regularly ask real customers to test new services and give vital feedback – this includes testing our website with disabled customers.

 We prioritise all feedback in terms of WCAG rating and customer impact and it is built into our ongoing improvements plan, along with the actions from our audits.

-We have also tested our site on NVDA screen readers and are we are confident that our digital services are compatible with the recent versions of a range of assistive technologies.
+We have also tested our site on NVDA and JAWS screen readers and are we are confident that our digital services are compatible with the recent versions of a range of assistive technologies.

 We do not support beta versions of web browsers.

 * Get the latest version of this software from the Microsoft® website at https://www.microsoft.com/ .
 Any installation difficulties should be referred to Microsoft®.

 ** Get the latest version of this software from the Mozilla website at http://www.mozilla.org .
 Any installation difficulties should be referred to Mozilla.